MicrosoftDocs/Contribute/Contribute/hacktoberfest.md

 ### Quality expectations

-To have a successful contribution to an open source Docs repository, [create a meaningful and impactful PR](#open-a-pr).
+To have a successful contribution to an open source Microsoft Learn repository, [create a meaningful and impactful PR](#open-a-pr).
 The following examples from the official Hacktoberfest site are considered ***low-quality contributions***:

 - PRs that are automated (for example, scripted opening PRs to remove whitespace, fix typos, or optimize images).
 - PRs that are disruptive (for example, taking someone else's branch or commits and making a PR).